web-ghoul/sabaa/frontend/README.md

 questions for meeting :
 1- Updates in Transaction
     notes :
       1- Return Logs in transactions and record every edits on transaction 2- Add Status Date in edit work permit form
-      3- Add Created At Field in every Transaction Forms 4- All Employee Date in Approved Form is Disabled 5- Set Same of Transaction Number in Approved Form 6- Add Validations on Status Date and Labour Card Expire Date 7- Remove Approved Status Action When Status is Approved
+      3- Add Created At Field in every Transaction Forms 4- All Employee Data in Approved Form is Disabled 5- Set Same of Transaction Number in Approved Form 6- Add Validations on Status Date and Labour Card Expire Date 7- Remove Approved Status Action When Status is Approved